 Quirky Inn in Lower Duval – Simonton Court Historic Inn & Cottages

 This four-star hotel has a unique atmosphere that will make you not want to leave.
 Built within a historic home, this inn has thoughtful extras to enhance your comfort throughout your stay.
 The outdoor pool deck is a little cosy, with plenty of plant life to add a laid-back vibe to the whole affair.

 Things to See and Do in Lower Duval:

-- Discover the hippest bars and quirkiest cocktails in this fantastic pub crawl through Duval Street and Historic Key West.
+- Discover the hippest bars and quirkiest cocktails on a pub crawl through Duval Street and Historic Key West.

 - Take to the seas in this epic excursion into the Caribbean to spot dolphins, turtles, and other marine life on a guided snorkel with a local biologist.

 - Truman Annex is a great spot to kick back and relax.
 It’s also where you can look into booking a cruise of the Caribbean if that takes your fancy.

 - Visit the southernmost point of the continental USA as well as the Key West lighthouse and Key West’s historic seaport.